etag/user_documentation/User_Guide_for_ETAG.md

   - Summary of counts
   - Map of individual reads

-## Connect to your website via API
-API link/documentation here.
+You can also pull data to your own website via the API and create your own web visualizations.
+We encourage sharing and welcome contributions to our visualization code on github.

 ## Design a RFID antenna
 The "Antenna" tab allows you to input parameters and see the resulting RFID antenna.
 Please contact Dr. J. Ruyle (ruyle@ou.edu) or Dr. E. Bridge (ebridge@ou.edu) if you have questions about antenna design.